Racism in Israel: Police brutality

 In April 2015 an Ethiopian soldier in the IDF was the victim of an unprovoked and allegedly racist attack by an Israeli policeman and the attack was caught on video.
 The soldier, Damas Pakedeh, was arrested and accused of attacking the policeman.
 He believes the incident was racially motivated and that if the video had not been taken, he would have been punished.
 Likud MK Avraham Neguise called on National Police Chief Yohanan Danino to prosecute the police officer and volunteer, saying they engaged in "a gross violation of the basic law of respecting others and their liberty by those who are supposed to protect us".
 The Jerusalem Post notes that in 2015 "there have been a series of reports in the Israeli press about alleged acts of police brutality against Ethiopian Israelis, with many in the community saying they are unfairly targeted and treated more harshly than other citizens".
 The incident of police brutality with Pakedeh and alleged brutality of officials from Israel's Administration of Border Crossings, Population and Immigration with Walla Bayach, an Israeli of Ethiopian descent, brought the Ethiopian community to protest.
 Hundreds of Ethiopians participated in protests the streets of Jerusalem on 20 April 2015, to decry what they view as "rampant racism" and violence in Israel directed at their community.
 Israel Police Commissioner Yohanan Danino met with representatives of the Israeli Ethiopian community that day following the recent violent incidents involving police officers and members of the community.
 When over a thousand people protested police brutality against Ethiopians and dark skinned Israelis, Prime Minister Benjamin Netanyahu announced: "I strongly condemn the beating of the Ethiopian IDF soldier, and those responsible will be held accountable."
 Following protests and demonstrations in Tel Aviv that resulted in violence, Netanyahu planned to meet with representatives of the Ethiopian community, including Pakedeh.
 Netanyahu said the meeting would include Danino and representatives of several ministries, including Immigrant Absorption.
 Danino already announced that the officer who beat Pakedeh had been fired.

+Bnei Menashe (Indian Jews)

+In March 2020, amid the COVID-19 pandemic, 28-year-old yeshiva student Am Shalem Singon was walking with his friends in Tiberias when two Israeli men reportedly called them “corona” due to their physical and ethnic features.
+After Am Shalem explained they were a part of the Bnei Menashe community from India, the men assaulted him.
+He sustained injuries to his chest and lungs that required surgery.

+In 2022, 18-year-old Yoel Lhanghal, a recent immigrant to Israel from India, was fatally stabbed after a fight involving more than 20 teens broke out during a birthday party in Kiryat Shmona.
+Israeli police stated there was no evidence of a racial motive behind the attack.
+Yoel's father, Gideon, told Ynet, “Yoel is a victim of racism… the racism directed against us is because we look different.
+They [the perpetrators] harbored a great deal of hate because Yoel did not know Hebrew, and he looked different.”